-Diabetes and Peripheral Arterial Disease
+Diabetes and Peripheral Artery Disease

 What are the vascular health risks if you have diabetes type 1 or type 2?